Antos1812/PDFopener/README.md

 # Simple PDF opener

-# It will open,
- and show you, your selected pdf file.
+It will open and show you, your selected pdf file.
 Very simple.

 Created this for learning. 🙌